Prathyusha-Ragireddy/Filescanner_python/README.md

 Note : (.)
 Takes the Dockerfile in the current directory and builds the image with the tag name filescanner

-# logs the changed to filescan.log in the tmp folder
+# Run teh container in detached mode and logs the changes to filescan.log in the tmp folder

 docker run -dit -v $(pwd)/tmp:/tmp/filescanner/tmp -v $(pwd)/filescan.log:/var/log/filescan.log --name filescanner filescanner